Business Registration in Hong Kong: A Comprehensive Guide

 Company Secretary

-A company secretary who lives in Hong Kong is required for any limited liability company.
-A company secretary serves as a company’s representative in Hong Kong, ensuring that the firm’s operations are conducted in accordance with local regulations.
-A company secretary is also responsible for keeping the firm’s statutory books and records.
+Any limited liability company requires a company secretary who lives in Hong Kong.
+The company secretary serves as the company's representative in Hong Kong, ensuring that the firm's operations are conducted in accordance with local regulations.
+The company secretary is also responsible for keeping the firm's statutory books and records.

 Compliance